 Where does motivation come from?
 The popular assumption is that it comes from some magical virtue that lives inside individual people.
 I think motivation is a matter of fit: the fit between what's in our hearts to do, and what society wants done.
 And right now those two things are really far apart.
 How many times have you heard someone say that success is about hard work and not talent?
 It's a big cliche, and it seems to be true, but we wouldn't need to say it so much if we didn't start by assuming the opposite.

 I think in our deep ancestral environment, thriving was completely about talent -- and of course luck.
-There was so much overlap between what they felt like doing, and what was in front of them to do, that they didn't need the concept of "hard work".
-It's not that a work ethic makes you successful, but that our culture had to invent "success" to reward invented activities that hardly anyone feels like doing.
+There was so much overlap between what they felt like doing, and what was in front of them to do, that they didn't need the concept of a work ethic.
+It's not that hard work makes you successful, but that our culture had to invent success to reward invented activities that hardly anyone feels like doing.

 Sometimes I wonder why there are no colleges or employers that target underachievers.
 They could be like, "We want talented people who just seem lazy because they've never been in an environment as exciting as ours."
 This is the path to revitalizing our civilization, and no one is trying it.
 Instead everyone says the opposite: "We want people who are already highly driven, and we'll just teach them to go through the motions of doing our thing."